-Name Definition-DPE, Admin PE, and SAE Administrative Pilot Examiner (Admin PE) An Admin PE is an individual, appointed in accordance with 14 CFR § 183.23, who meets the general qualification requirements, and the specific eligibility requirements for each authorization held.
+Name Definition-DPE, Admin PE, and SAE Administrative Pilot Examiner (Admin PE) An Admin PE is an individual, appointed in accordance with § 183.23, who meets the general qualification requirements, and the specific eligibility requirements for each authorization held.
 An Admin PE has administrative privileges only and may not administer practical tests for pilot certification under his or her authority.
 For the purposes of this order, Admin PE includes the following types: ACR-141 or ACR-FIRC.
-Airmen Certification Branch (AFS-760) AFS-760 is part of the FAA Civil Aviation Registry and has final authority for the issuance of permanent airman certificates and maintenance of certification records.
-AFS-760 is located at the Mike Monroney Aeronautical Center (MMAC) in Oklahoma City, OK.
-Airman Medical Certificate An Airman Medical Certificate is a valid certificate issued under 14 CFR part 67, Medical Standards and Certification.
+Airmen Certification Branch (AFS-760) AFS-760, which is part of the FAA Civil Aviation Registry, has final authority for the issuance of permanent airman certificates and maintenance of certification records.
+AFS-760 is located at the Mike Monroney Aeronautical Center (MMAC) in Oklahoma City.
+Airmen Medical Certificate An airmen medical certificate is a valid certificate issued under 14 CFR part 67, Medical Standards and Certification.
 Aviation Safety Inspector (ASI) An FAA employee with the necessary technical qualifications who is responsible for developing, administering, investigating, and enforcing safety regulations for airmen, aircraft, and aircraft operations.
 Aviation Safety Technician (AST) An FAA employee who provides technical support and assistance to ASIs.
 Certification and General Aviation Operations Branch (AFS-810) AFS-810, which is part of the General Aviation and Commercial Division (AFS-800), is the principal office concerned with the certification and training of airmen (pilots, ground, and flight instructors).
 Certificate Letter of Authority (CLOA) The CLOA provides a detailed description of the designee's authorities, limitations, and associated expiration as contained within DMS.

-Name Definition-DPE, Admin PE, and SAE Designated Pilot Examiner (DPE) A DPE is an individual, appointed in accordance with 14 CFR § 183.23, who meets the general qualification requirements, and the specific eligibility requirements for each authorization held.
+Name Definition-DPE, Admin PE, and SAE Designated Pilot Examiner (DPE) A DPE is an individual, appointed in accordance with § 183.23, who meets the general qualification requirements, and the specific eligibility requirements for each authorization held.
 For the purposes of this order, DPE includes the following types: PE, CIRE, CE, ATPE, FIE, or PPE.
 Designee Standardization Branch (AFS-640) AFS-640, which is part of AFS-600, develops and conducts a variety of standardization seminars both domestically and internationally that are used by designees, designee applicants, representatives of delegations, and FAA personnel for initial training.
-FAA Form 8060-4 is a Temporary Airman Certificate issued to a successful airman applicant.
-FAA Form 8060-5, Notice of Disapproval of Application FAA Form 8060-5 is issued by a DPE to an unsuccessful airman applicant.
+FAA Form 8710-2, Student Pilot Certificate FAA Form 8710-2 is issued to a qualified student pilot applicant.
+FAA Form 8060-4, Temporary Airman Certificate FAA Form 8060-4 is a Temporary Airman Certificate issued to a successful airman applicant.
+FAA Form 8060-5, Notice of Disapproval of Application FAA Form 8060-5 is issued by a Designated Pilot Examiner (DPE) to an unsuccessful airman applicant.
 FAA Form 8710-1, Airman Certificate and/or Rating Application FAA Form 8710-1 is used by pilot applicants (not applicable to sport pilot applicants) when applying for an airman certificate and/or rating.
 Integrated Airman Certification and/or Rating Application (IACRA) The IACRA system is an Internet-based (paperless) method of processing airman applications.
-Pilot Proficiency Examiner (PPE) A PPE conducts the pilot-in-command (PIC) proficiency checks required by 14 CFR § 61.58 for airmen who act as PIC of an aircraft that is type certificated for more than one required pilot flightcrew member or is turbojet-powered, and operated under regulations other than 14 CFR part 121, 125, 129, or 135.
-Specialty Aircraft Examiner (SAE) An SAE is an individual, appointed in accordance with 14 CFR § 183.23, who meets the general qualification requirements, and the specific eligibility requirements for each authorization held.
+I Pilot Proficiency Examiner (PPE) A PPE conducts the pilot-in-command (PIC) proficiency checks required by 14 CFR § 61.58 for airmen who act as pilot in command of an aircraft that is type certificated for more than one required pilot flight crewmember or is turbojet-powered, and operated under regulations other than 14 CFR part 121, 125, 129, or 135.
+Specialty Aircraft Examiner (SAE) An SAE is an individual, appointed in accordance with § 183.23, who meets the general qualification requirements, and the specific eligibility requirements for each authorization held.
 SAEs are authorized to conduct tests and checks in aircraft, or for operating privileges, that require specialized experience.
 SAE includes the following types: VAE, NFEE, EAE, SPE, or SFIE.